-Qatar Airways have been voted the world’s best airline.
-I had the pleasure of flying with them to Malaysia recently.
-Read my review of Qatar Airways service and find out if they lived up to the hype!
+Qatar Airways have been repeatedly voted the world’s best airline and world’s best business class.
+I had the pleasure of flying with them to Malaysia, and more recently to the Maldives.
+Read my review of Qatar Airways service and find out why.

 Gazing out at the bright blue skies, with a glass of pink champagne in hand, it felt almost surreal.
 For once in my life I didn’t want the plane journey to end.
 In fact I would have been quite happy to just stay on the plane for 24 hours.
-Being wined and dined and treated to five star service was a far cry from the school runs….
+Being wined and dined with Qatar Airways service on the world’s best business class was a far cry from the school runs….

 The food options were superb.
 For dinner I enjoyed the traditional Arabic Mezze to start, followed by a delicious spiced chicken for main course and a cheese plate to finish.
-If I had to find fault, I would say the cheese plate could be improved, the garnish in particular was a little stale.
+If I had to find fault, I would say the cheese plate could be improved, but I’m probably being petty here!
 Some of my colleagues opted for the fillet steak and said it was excellent.

 On the Boeing 787 Dreamliner aircraft from Dublin to Doha, the seat configuration is 1-2-1.
 If travelling alone I would suggest booking a window seat where you can have complete privacy.
 The two middle seats are ideal if travelling as a couple.
 One of the huge advantages of this configuration is that all seats have aisles.

 On the A330 from Kuala to Doha the configuration was slightly different and there were no single seats.
 I happened to be sitting in seat 1a on this flight.
 The problem was when my colleague was sleeping, it was difficult climbing over her when I needed to go to the bathroom.